 - I’ve spent the last two+ years learning and applying what I’ve learned in social media, now I get to learn and apply on a full time basis.
 (But I’m no expert, just trying to help clients make informed decisions).

-Frankly I’m very grateful to see a more formal career path emerge from ideas.
+Frankly I’m very grateful to see a more formal career path emerge from ideas, especially seeing how friends struggle to find jobs in Fort Walton all around me.
 I’m looking forward to sharing more here with a reinvigorated sense of purpose, and to thanking a lot of people in person over the next few weeks.
 At risk of forgetting to call out a few, a hat tip to a few folks who continue to inspire me in this space: Len Devanna, Ken Burbary, Marc Meyer, Aaron Strout, Jim Storer, Kyle Flaherty, Tim Walker, Amber Naslund, Beth Harte, and Rachel Happe.
 And certainly Mark Taylor who has been my biggest advocate.
 Now to deliver on the promise…

 Photo credit: st3f4n via Flickr